evanrs/reducts/README.md

 These solutions have low interoperability, they are not easiliy composed, and they require we adopt our own flavor of Redux.

-Reducts provides tools for modelling state tranistions.
-With inspiration from [business process modelling](https://en.wikipedia.org/wiki/Business_process_modeling) Reducts seeks to make reasoning about dependent asynchronous events as predictable as Redux makes synhcronous events.
+Reduct provides tools for modelling state tranistions.
+With inspiration from [business process modelling](https://en.wikipedia.org/wiki/Business_process_modeling) Reduct seeks to make reasoning about dependent asynchronous events as predictable as Redux makes synhcronous events.